-- a) Brief a field team leader properly before a task, including: - Subject information and history, subject's equipment, behavior and medical history; - (2) Weather; - (3) Terrain;

-- (4) The search task, how to perform it, what its objectives are, clues in the area; - (5) Estimated time to complete the task; and - (6) Hazards. - b) Describe aircraft crash scene considerations. - Describe the proper documentation of, and response to, reported clues. - Debrief a field team leader properly after a task, including: - POD, clues, safety hazards, map updates, other pertinent field information, and any other relevant information; - (2) Availability for reassignment; and - (3) Specialty team debriefing as appropriate, including: - (a) Dogs (including obtaining information on air movement); - (b) Aircraft; - (c) Direction Finding; - (d) Tracking; - (e) Evacuation (ensuring that paperwork and documentation are completed and checked); and - (f) Medical (ensuring that paperwork and documentation are completed and checked). - Plot (triangulate) bearings from Direction-Finding instruments.

-- f) Handle the media in an appropriate manner (as assigned by the IC). - g) Be able to complete an ASRC map problem defined as follows.
+- 3. Field Operations - a) Describe sources of weather information. - b) Assign realistic tasks to field teams, given terrain, weather, personnel and the context of a search. - c) Produce legible color-enhanced copies of maps with ASRC grids. - 4.
+Search - a) Brief a field team leader properly before a task, including: - (1) Subject information and history, subject's equipment, behavior and medical history; - (2) Weather; - (3) Terrain; - (4) The search task, how to perform it, what its objectives are, clues in the area; - (5) Estimated time to complete the task; and - (6) Hazards. - b) Describe aircraft crash scene considerations. - c) Describe the proper documentation of, and response to, reported clues. - d) Debrief a field team leader properly after a task, including: - (1) POD, clues, safety hazards, map updates, other pertinent field information, and any other relevant information; - (2) Availability for reassignment; and - (3) Specialty team debriefing as appropriate, including: - (a) Dogs (including obtaining information on air movement); - (b) Aircraft; - (c) Direction Finding; - (d) Tracking; - (e) Evacuation (ensuring that paperwork and documentation are completed and checked); and - (f) Medical (ensuring that paperwork and documentation are completed and checked). - e) Plot (triangulate) bearings from Direction-Finding instruments. - f) Handle the media in an appropriate manner (as assigned by the IC). - g) Be able to complete an ASRC map problem defined as follows.
 Given a search scenario, an ASRC OPSKIT, the ASRC Incident Staff member must be able to complete an accurate Strategy Map using ASRC and ICS symbols.
-The IS member must then use the map to: - (1) Use the Task Assignment Procedure to generate a set of appropriate tasks to complete the initial strategy with the given resources; - (2) Fill out a Task Assignment Form properly for each task; - (3) Start a Status Map using the standard ASRC symbols; and - (4) Generate Medical, Organizational (including ICS 201), Communications, Evacuation and Demobilization Plans.
+The IS member must then use the map to: - (1) Use the Task Assignment Procedure to generate a set of appropriate tasks to complete the initial strategy with the given resources; - (2) Fill out a Task Assignment Form properly for each task; - (3) Start a Status Map using the standard ASRC symbols; and

-5. Communications

-- a) Equipment: - (1) Be able to set up antennas and relays, using available high points and ground planes; and - (2) Describe the proper placement of antennas. - FCC Rules and ASRC Radio Communications Policy and SOP: - (1) Describe FCC rules under which the ASRC operates: - (a) State the use and number of units

-- allowed for each FCC licensed frequency used by the ASRC; - (b) Describe appropriate concerns with interference with other Nets; and - (c) Describe FCC rules pertinent to the ASRC. - (2) Outline ASRC Communications Policies and SOP. - c) Management: - Develop a comprehensive Communications Plan for a mission (with multiple nets and base communications); - (2) Describe how to interface with other organizations providing radio communications at missions (CAP, Ham, etc.). - (a) Planning describe what is needed and how these organizations can be put to best use; - (b) Resources describe what the organizations can provide and when; and - (c) Operations find out what they need during operations and try to provide it. - (3) Explain when a temporary commercial telephone line installation is practical.
+- (4) Generate Medical, Organizational (including ICS 201), Communications, Evacuation and Demobilization Plans. - 5.
+Communications - a) Equipment: - (1) Be able to set up antennas and relays, using available high points and ground planes; and - (2) Describe the proper placement of antennas. - b) FCC Rules and ASRC Radio Communications Policy and SOP: - (1) Describe FCC rules under which the ASRC operates: - (a) State the use and number of units allowed for each FCC licensed frequency used by the ASRC; - (b) Describe appropriate concerns with interference with other Nets; and - (c) Describe FCC rules pertinent to the ASRC. - (2) Outline ASRC Communications Policies and SOP. - c) Management: - (1) Develop a comprehensive Communications Plan for a mission (with multiple nets and base communications); - (2) Describe how to interface with other organizations providing radio communications at missions (CAP, Ham, etc.). - (a) Planning -- describe what is needed and how these organizations can be put to best use; - (b) Resources -- describe what the organizations can provide and when; and - (c) Operations -- find out what they need during operations and try to provide it. - (3) Explain when a temporary commercial telephone line installation is practical.
 Describe the procedure to obtain a temporary installation. - (4) Maintain proper records (Communications log and equipment sign-out log).